js216/CeNTREX/README.md

    - Write data to InfluxDB
    - If writing to HDF is disabled, empty the queues (otherwise the `HDF_writer` will do it)
-- Sleep for the loop delay
+- Sleep for the loop delayadd thermometers to power supply box

 The 'monitoring events' and 'monitoring commands' referred to in the above are used, in the present version of the program, exclusively for the so-called